 To Write Love on Her Arms

 To Write Love on Her Arms (TWLOHA) is a nonprofit movement dedicated to presenting hope and finding help for people living with depression, addiction, self-injury, and suicide.
 TWLOHA is much more than an apparel brand, as funds from shirts and other merch items go towards the organization’s efforts.
+Their messages and designs are so good that they’ve inspired countless people to get mental health tattoos.

 STAY is a brand with a mission to inspire self-actualization, positive mental health, and staying kind to all.
 The word “stay” is often included in apparel designs, encouraging people to continue, even when times are at their toughest.